surajiyer26/Learnify/README.md

 </br></br>

-<b>Thankyou for visiting Learnify, this had been its implementation so far.
+<b>Thank you for visiting Learnify, this had been its implementation so far.
 I am working on adding further features such as quizzes and textbook links to it, as well as incorporating Google Maps API to display the location of nearby libraries for the user.</b>